Updated 13th Jan 2026

 - St. David’s Park.
 Davey St, Hobart TAS 7000, Australia

-As always, double check the park’s signage before entering with your pooch, and never let your dog off-leash unless it’s a specified zone where that’s allowed.
+As always, check the park’s signage before entering with your pup, and never let your dog off-leash unless it’s a specified zone where that’s allowed.

 Dog-friendly pubs Hobart